-MI6 chief issues warning on ‘assertive’ China
+MI6 chief warns on ‘assertive’ China in rare broadcast interview

 The head of the Secret Intelligence Service (SIS) has warned of China’s increasingly “assertive” stance in global affairs, and use of “debt traps and data traps” to secure influence.

-Richard Moore, known to spies as C, gave his first live broadcast interview on Tuesday morning.
+Richard Moore, known to spies as C and who oversees the UK’s foreign intelligence apparatus, gave a rare broadcast interview on Tuesday morning.

-He told BBC Radio 4’s Today programme that while he believed that free societies possessed an advantage over authoritarian regimes, “we need to be very robust in fighting our corner” and leverage “the entrepreneurial animal spirits” within science and techonology to keep pace with Beijing.
+He told BBC Radio 4’s Today programme that while he believed that free societies possessed an advantage over authoritarian ones, “we need to be very robust in fighting our corner” and leverage “the entrepreneurial animal spirits” within science and techonology to keep pace with Beijing.

-Mr Moore said Britain had observed China using loans and debt to “acquire significant ports that have the potential to become naval facilities”, but he added that data and technology now provided a comparable avenue for Xi Jinping’s government to gain power.
+Mr Moore said Britain had observed China using loans and debt to “acquire significant ports that have the potential to become naval facilities”, doing by economic means what nations including the UK and US had done in the past by force.

+But he added that data and technology now provided a comparable avenue for Xi Jinping’s government to gain power.

 He said: “If you allow another country to gain access to really critical data about your society, over time that will erode your sovereignty – you no longer have have control over that data.